Already decided on it?

 Remember, CSA is just one model out there for getting fresh farmer food onto your table.
 For those who value the story, the journey, and the farmer relationship behind the food, it can be a great option that can change the way you eat forever.

-But there’s no shame in passing on CSA and instead buying weekly from a farmer’s market.
+But there’s no shame in passing on CSA and instead buying weekly from the Online Market.

 And that may in fact be a better fit to your style or needs.

 We just want you to be in the right fit.